vgupta1390/jsdoc-rtd/README.md

 `default.staticFiles` is the build-in jsdoc way of copying extra files.

 <br>
-## Expose the html/js code to exmaple page
+## Expose the html/js code to example page
 If `script` or `div` elements have `code-js` or `code-html` class, expose their innerHTML.

 1. innerHTML of `script.code-js` tag